top of page

 BJM_lab is a heartbeat within Ballets Jazz Montréal — a living laboratory where dancers become dreamers, and choreographers emerge from within.
 This new initiative invites our artists to step into the role of creator, offering them not just a platform, but a playground — a place to risk, reflect, and reveal.
 Here, creativity is nurtured, collaboration is instinctive, and innovation is the pulse.

-On May 21 and 22, we welcome Montréal audiences into our studios for an intimate encounter with these emerging dance makers.
+On September 25 and 26, we welcome Montréal audiences into our studios for an intimate encounter with these emerging dance makers.
 These performances are windows into evolving voices — fresh works born from within the company, crafted by the very artists who bring our stage to life.

 Our Mission